develephant/coronium-core-docs/docs-pending/docs/server-modules/mysql.md

 ### insertMany

-Insert records into a single table of a database.
+Insert multiple records in a database table in an optimized way.

-!!! note ""
-    This method is generally for use on the client-side.
-See the __[insertMany](/client/modules/mysql/#insertmany)__ client-side method.

 ```lua
 core.mysql.insertMany(db_name, insert_tbl)